matrix-org/matrix-spec-proposals/proposals/3906-sign-in-with-qr.md

 }
 ```

-6. Otherwise, the existing device acknowleges the request and indicates the protocols available:
+6. Otherwise, the existing device acknowledges the request and indicates the protocols available:

 ```json
 {